Toyota Prius Check Engine Light: Hybrid-Specific Causes

 P0420 on Prius: Almost Always the Converter

-The Prius catalytic converter runs cooler than conventional cars because the engine cycles off frequently.
-This lower operating temperature means the converter takes longer to fully light off, and can degrade faster in stop-and-go driving.
+The Prius catalytic converter operates under unusual conditions.
+Because the engine cycles off frequently, the converter rarely sees the high-temperature steady-state operation that conventional cars give it.
+This lower average operating temperature means the converter takes longer to fully light off after a cold start, and the substrate can degrade faster in stop-and-go urban driving.

 P0A80 — The HV Battery Code